JetBrains/amper/docs/Setup.md

 The best way to get the most recent IDE versions is by using the [Toolbox App](https://www.jetbrains.com/lp/toolbox/).

 ## Prepare the environment
-- Install and configure the latest JDK 17+.
-- Install and configure the latest Android Studio for Android samples.
-- Install and configure the latest Xcode for iOS samples.

 Use the [KDoctor](https://github.com/Kotlin/kdoctor) tool to ensure that your development environment is configured correctly: